From BR Bullpen

 - Died March 20, 1943 in New Rochelle, NY USA

 Heinie Wagner was a shortstop who played almost his entire major league career for the Boston Red Sox.
 He also managed them one season.
 He appeared in the 1912 World Series, batting seventh in the lineup.

-He was one of the youngest players in the league when he broke in with the 1902 New York Giants, and he was one of the oldest players in the league when he appeared in three games with the 1918 Boston Red Sox, who won the 1918 World Series behind the pitching of Babe Ruth and Carl Mays.
+He was one of the youngest players in the league when he broke in with the 1902 New York Giants, and he was one of the oldest players in the league when he appeared in three games with the 1918 Boston Red S]], who won the 1918 World Series behind the pitching of Babe Ruth and Carl Mays.

-Wagner's New York Times obituary says that he broke into professional ball in 1901 in the New York State League and was with Columbus in part of 1902 before coming to the majors.
-After he was released by the Giants, he played in Newark and Waterbury until the New York Highlanders bought him and then handed him over to the Red Sox.
+Wagner's New York Times obituary says that he broke into professional ball in 1901 in the New York State League and was with the Columbus Senators in part of 1902 before coming to the majors.
+After he was released by the Giants, he played with the Newark Sailors and Waterbury Authors until the New York Highlanders bought him and then handed him over to the Red Sox.
 He was listed as an infielder on the team for the 1915, 1916, and 1918 Series, but rarely played during the regular season.
 (Another source says he was an "assistant manager").
 He played for the Norfolk Mary Janes in the Virginia League in 1920 and finished the season as player-manager.
 He became a Red Sox coach in 1927.

 After his professional days he was superintendent of a lumber yard and coached amateur teams.